masonmedia/vuepress-docs/docs/src/guide/repos.md

 </code-block>
 </code-group>

-In most cases, WBT names have multiple words, as such naming just gets extended with underscores:
+In most cases, WBT names have multiple words, as such naming can be extended with underscores:

 <code-group>
 <code-block title="Convention">